Have you ever asked yourself?

 Showing love to those left behind when a friend or family member chooses suicide

-Along with the vase, there are things we can do, to reach out in a way that would be meaningful and appreciated by the person or family.
+Along with a vase of flowers, there are things we can do to reach out in a way that would be meaningful and appreciated by the person or family.

 Let’s BEGIN with the emotions and physiological aspect and the ways we can be a tremendous beneficial influence in ALL situations.